Soichi Terada: Resurgence

 In 2014, London-based Japanese label Hhatri released The Far East Transcripts, an EP which included three of Yokota's tracks and one of Terada's tracks.
 The EP sparked renewed interest in Japanese house music, especially Yokota and Terada's works.
 In 2015, Dutch label Rush Hour reached out to Terada if he wanted to release a compilation album of his work, to which he agreed.
 They released a compilation album called Sounds from the Far East, which was compiled by German-born Korean DJ Hunee.

 The album's release led to Terada producing more music and going on tours, including Europe and North America for the first time in 2016.
 In 2017, he toured with Nick Dwyer of Weird Together in India, which was hosted by the Red Bull Music Academy.

 Artistry

 Influences

 Terada is influenced by house and hip hop, as well as bands such as RC Succession, Akiko Yano and Yellow Magic Orchestra.
 He has since moved away from hip-hop to more sample-based and digital production.
 He is also influenced by foreign people, such as English singer Sheila Chandra.

 Musical style

 Terada's musical style focuses on house music and jungle.

-In an interview with Vice, he revealed that he uses the stereotypes of Asia when running the Far East Label, with Terada also saying the he is happy when someone tells him that he combines "Asian elements" with house music.
+In an interview with Vice, he revealed that he uses the stereotypes of Asia when running the Far East Label, with Terada also saying that he is happy when someone tells him that he combines "Asian elements" with house music.

 As Omodaka, he is influenced by YMCK, traditional Japanese music, and retro game sounds.
 He uses consoles such as the Game Boy, Nintendo DS, PSP, and Korg Kaossilator.